clouddrove/github-shared-workflows/README.md

 __7. Destroy SST App for Preview app environment__

 This step destroy the SST App in Preview app environment once it is merge to __prod__ and __stage__ environment.

+## Example

+To use this workflow, create a new GitHub Actions workflow file in your repository with the following YAML code:

+'''json
+Here goes your json object definition
+'''